umtblbl/umtblbl/README.md

 </a>

 **Talking about Personal Stuffs:**
-- ✍️ &nbsp; My motto -> use the best, in the best way.
+- ✍️ &nbsp; Use the best, in the best way.
 - 💼 &nbsp; Graduate of Software Engineering at Manisa Celal Bayar University.
 - 💬  &nbsp; Ask me about anything, I am happy to help;